Extensive course selection.

-Typically a full-time student can complete our master’s degree program in approximately 18 months.
+Typically a full-time student can complete their degree program in approximately 18 months.
 Most of the graduate classes are offered in the evening allowing students to take classes part time and work full time if they choose.

-- Sponsored research opportunities: polymers, adhesives and composites, rapid prototyping and nondestructive evaluation, among others with UDRI and WPAFB.
+- Sponsored research opportunities: Polymers, adhesives and composites, rapid prototyping and nondestructive evaluation, and others with UDRI and WPAFB